 - Heat oil in a skillet over medium heat.

 - Fry carrots and potatoes until edges are lightly browned.
 Set aside.

 - Sear chicken for 2-3 minutes each side.
 Remove from oil and set aside.

 - In the same skillet with oil.
 Saute garlic and onion until aromatic and limp.

 - Pour in the tomato sauce and 1 cup water.
 Turn heat to low and let it simmer for 5-10 minutes until the tomato sauce loses some of its sourness.

-- Add the chicken and 1/4 cup water.
+- Add the chicken and 1/4 - 1/2 cup water or as needed.
 Season with salt.
 Cover and simmer for another 30-40 minutes or until the chicken are cooked through and the sauce is reduced with the oil floating on the surface.